IntelPython/DPPY-Spec/Partitioned.md

 A conforming implementation of the partitioned-interface standard must provide and support a data structure object having a `__partitioned_interface__` method which returns a Python dictionary with the following fields:
 * `shape`: a tuple defining the number of partitions per dimension of the container's global data-(index-)space.
 * `partitions`: a dictionary mapping a position in the partition grid (as defined by `shape`) to a dictionary providing the partition object, the partition shape and locality information.
 * `locals`: Only for SPMD/MPI-like: list of the positions of the locally owned partitions.
-The positions serve as lookup keys in the `partitions` dictionary.
+The positions serve as look-up keys in the `partitions` dictionary.
 Must not be available if not SPMD/MPI-like.
+* `get`: A callable converting a handle into a data object.

-In addition to the above required keys a container is encouraged to provide more information that could be potentially benefitial for consuming the distributed data structure.
+In addition to the above
+* required keys a container is encouraged to provide more information that could be potentially beneficial for consuming the distributed data structure.
+* the dictionary must be pickle'able

 ## `shape`
 The shape of the partition grid must be of the same dimensionality as the underlying data-structure. `shape` provides the number of partitions along each dimension.
 Specifying `1` in a given dimension means the dimension is not cut.